 Diagnostic Cytogenetics Inc.’s quick and accurate analysis will provide your patient with true peace of mind.
-Our laboratory genetic counselor is always available for consultation and research for prenatal indications and testing.

 Diagnostic Cytogenetics Inc. (DCI) can perform chromosome analysis on amniotic fluid and percutaneous umbilical blood (PUBS) specimens

 Indication for Testing

 • Advanced maternal age